 Sausages

-The north is known for its smoked meats, so sausages couldn’t be missing from this list.
+The North is known for its smoked meats, so sausages couldn’t be missing from this list.
 Whether it’s a side dish or a main course, there are a thousand and one ways to enjoy all these wonderful sausages!

 Whether it’s alheira with egg, a board of sausages for an afternoon snack or feijoada, this is definitely one of the dishes to try when you’re in the north of the country.